AlgoTrace: Algorithmic Primitives and Compositional Geometry of Reasoning in Language Models: Discussion

 \textbf{Future Directions.} The algorithmic tracing and steering framework can be applied to any architecture (e.g., vision, diffusion, and multi-modal models) and domain beyond reasoning.
-An immediate extension is more detailed manifold analysis in order to capture the compositional geometry of primitives beyond linear composition, and establish universal and task-specific primitive libraries.
+An immediate extension is a more detailed manifold analysis in order to capture the compositional geometry of primitives beyond linear composition, and establish a task-specific and universal \textbf{primitive ontology}.
 Another key direction is the \textbf{algorithmic training and finetuning of LLMs}, with algorithmic objectives.
-Moreover, future self-improving models can be designed for \textbf{algorithmic self-play}: generating and evaluating compositional algorithmic solutions.
+Future self-improving models can be designed for \textbf{algorithmic self-play}: generating and evaluating compositional algorithmic solutions.
 Finally, collecting human reasoning data on the same tasks enables us to compare and finetune model-human \textbf{algorithmic alignment}.

 \textbf{Conclusion.} The identification of universal primitives and their compositional geometry opens new avenues for interpretability research and suggests principled approaches for computational models of human reasoning, model-human alignment, and enhancing LLM reasoning capabilities.